Summary

 ESRB

-T For Teen // Blood, Mild Language, Use of Tobacco, Violence
+Teen / Violence, Blood, Mild Language, Use of Tobacco, Users Interact, In-Game Purchases (Includes Random Items)

 Developer(s)